-After the Baptism, he would receive post baptismal anointment by chrism associated, according to Theodore of Mapsuestia with the gift of the Holy Spirit (Baptismal Homilies 14.27; The search for the Origins of Christian Worship 109-110), and putted on white garments, symbolically becoming a child of light (Brook 2006: 43; Brock 1977; Klijn 1963).
+After the baptism, he would receive post-baptismal anointment by chrism, associated, according to Theodore of Mapsuestia, with the gift of the Holy Spirit (Baptismal Homilies 14.27; The search for the Origins of Christian Worship 109–110).
+He then put on white garments, symbolically becoming a child of light (Brook 2006: 43; Brock 1977; Klijn 1963).
 This could be done within the area of the baptismal font (Day 1999: 14), as suggested by images from Paris 510, fol.
 426v.
-In the North Church baptistery it was done in a more intimate way behind the chancel screen, while in the South Church baptistery, the nudity could be more visible.
-Only after that, a neophyte proceeded to the court of the adjusted chapel through the entrance in the apse area (North Church) or eastern part between the pilasters (South Church).
-It is only after being baptized and receiving chrism, the neophyte could partake in the mystery of Eucharistic liturgy.
-Thus, he probably entered in the procession into the main church for the first communion.
-This procession symbolizes entrance into the kingdom of heaven and paradise left by Adam (Brook 2006: 49).
-Alternatively, the side chapel itself could perhaps serve for the first communion after the ceremony of baptism.
+In the North Church Baptistery, it was done in a more intimate way behind the chancel screen, while in the South Church Baptistery, the nakedness could be more visible.
+It was only after this that a neophyte proceeded to the court of the adjusted chapel through the entrance in the apse area (North Church) or the eastern part between the pilasters (South Church).
+The neophyte could partake in the mystery of Eucharistic liturgy only after being baptized and receiving chrism.
+After this, he probably entered the procession into the main church for his first communion.
+This procession symbolizes entrance into the kingdom of heaven and the paradise left by Adam (Brook 2006: 49).
+Alternatively, the side chapel itself could perhaps serve for the first communion after baptism.

-Thus, whether the date of the baptisteries remains unclear, the South Church baptistery seemingly earlier than the North, baptismal rite performed in the South Church seems to be public oriented.
-This can be supported by the central position of the South Church complex, close to the pools and the public area, its baptistery being easily accessed from the street.
-The North Church Baptistery, enclosed within the North Church complex and accessed only from within the church, could serve inner purposes of the monastery.
+Thus, even if the date of the baptisteries remains unclear, with the South Church Baptistery seemingly earlier than the North, the baptismal rites performed in the South Church seem publicly oriented.
+This can be supported by the central position of the South Church complex, close to the pools and the public area, with its baptistery easily accessed from the street.
+The North Church Baptistery, enclosed within the North Church complex and accessed only from within the church, could serve the monastery’s more private purposes.

 Forgotten art: suggested reconstruction of the scene of the Baptism of Christ